My heart shattered

 Psychoeducation is an important part of what we do.
 And taking good care of the body is part of the process of traumatic grief because it's such a physical experience too.
 When ready, clients of the carefarm will learn to eat clean and play dirty.
 We sweat, we move our bodies, and we work hard.
 Our counselors teach good sleep hygiene and stress resilience to help care for the body, mind, soul, and heart.
 When the body is healthy, coping with painful emotions is done with more ease.
 Compassion toward all, including the self, as well as the cultivation of self-awareness, integrating somatic health, exercise, sunshine, and the natural world, helps grievers feel more connected to self, to others, to all beings, and to the earth.
 We help our clients learn when they are ready.

 Dr. Joanne Cacciatore is a bereaved mother and the founder of the MISS Foundation, an international NGO that serves families whose children have died.
-She is also a tenured research professor at Arizona State University, spearheading the Graduate Certificate in Trauma and Bereavement.
+She is also a tenured research professor and senior Wrigley Institute of Sustainability Scholar at Arizona State University, spearheading the Graduate Certificate in Trauma and Bereavement.
 Her book, Bearing the Unbearable: Love, Loss, and the Heartbreaking Path of Grief, is a national award winning best seller that has helped revolutionize the way our culture thinks, and feels, about grief.
 She works with and counsels families from around the world who have experienced catastrophic deaths.
 Dr. Jo is a vegan and hasn't eaten meat since 1972.
 Her ahimsa practice has helped her save the lives of many animals since she was a child.
 She also teaches meditation, mindfulness, and compassion practices to students and clients from around the world.

 Dr. Gorman is a geographer and professor at Exeter University in the UK with particular interests in health, care, and medicine, and how these intersect with human-animal relations and more-than-human worlds.
 Rich’s research at present has involved exploring the dynamic interrelations between health and place, particularly, the roles of animals within various caring and health-promoting practices, seeking to understand how human-animal relations can affect people’s and animals' capacities to thrive and flourish.